 Mattress support systems are one of the most variable elements among spindle-style cribs.
 Different brands may use distinct support frames, brackets, hooks, or corner hardware that are unique to a particular model generation.
 This variation is a primary reason Jenny Lind crib parts are documented by manufacturer rather than by design style.

-When the manufacturer of a Jenny Lind–style crib is known, brand-specific pages are usually the most reliable source of parts references and documentation.
-These pages organize information by model and production details rather than by exterior style, which helps reduce confusion caused by shared design names.
+When the manufacturer of a Jenny Lind-style crib is known, brand-specific pages are usually the best place to look for parts references and documentation.
+These pages organize information by model and production details rather than by style name, which helps reduce confusion.

 The site’s crib parts and crib instructions hubs are designed to route style-based searches into the appropriate manufacturer sections.
 This structure allows visitors to move from a general design name into the correct brand context once identifying information becomes available.